jankaacc/MY_YOLO/README.md

 # MY_YOLO

-This project shows implementation of YOLO algorithm with usage Keras and OpenCV for capturing video and Xbox kinect
+This project shows implementation of YOLO algorithm with usage Keras, yad2k and OpenCV for capturing video and Xbox kinect